Renting in Switzerland – All you need to know| Updated: |

 You should also check the period of the lease.
 Usually, it should be 12 months, renewed for 12 months.
 And you should probably check when you can exit the lease.
 Some leases are very constraining.

 If you have the price that the previous tenants were paying, you can also compare these two.
 In Switzerland, landlords are not allowed to increase the rent price without good reason.
-They could justify a few percents by the increase in the cost of life in Switzerland.
-But if they did not do any significant improvement work on the property, they cannot increase the price significantly.
+They could justify a few percent by the increase in the cost of life in Switzerland.
+But if they did not significantly improve the property, they cannot increase the price significantly.
 And some works are simply maintenance work.
 If they redo the paint, they cannot increase the price.

-If you see something that does not make sense contact them, and, if they do not appear honest, do not sign the lease.
+If you see something that does not make sense contact them, and if they do not appear honest, do not sign the lease.
 If you want help with that, I would recommend contacting the ASLOCA.
 The ASLOCA is an association for tenants.
-They can be really helpful in mediating bad situations.
+They can be accommodating in mediating bad situations.

 After you sign the lease, you still have 90 days to fight some of its points.
-But if you do not agree with the lease, it is better not to sign it.
+But if you disagree with the lease, it is better not to sign it.

 Do not fall for Swisscaution

-One thing you will have to do after signing the lease is to prepare a deposit.
+After signing the lease, you will have to prepare a deposit.
 The deposit is generally three months of rent.
 But this can be more or less than that.
 In some cases, some landlords without building managers will not even ask you this.
 But this is a rare case.

-Generally, you can put this money into a particular bank account.
+Generally, you can put this money into a deposit bank account.
 This bank account will be in your name and the name of the landlord.
 It will be tied to the lease.
 You can only get back this money once you leave the apartment.
 During your stay, it will stay dormant.

 If you damage the apartment, the landlords can use this money to cover the damage.
 If nothing bad happens, you can get back this money once the lease is over.